Conditional Logic - Option B is shown/ hidden according to the value of option A

-Scenario #1: Only if customers choose to color their white mug, option for mug color (yellow, red, green,...) will show.
+Scenario #1: Only if customers choose to color their white mug, the option for mug color (yellow, red, green,...) will show.

 Scenario #2: A T-shirt has 3 sizes: S, M, L. For S size, only yellow is available.
 For M and L size, only red and green are available.

-The setting is the same for scenarios.
+The setting is the same for both scenarios.
 The document will write specifically about scenario #1 but you can apply it to create scenario #2.

 Step 1.
 To begin, you need to create your primary option (Option A).
 In this case, we created a checkbox option asking if the customer would like their mug color customized or not.